mhiggins-pm/BookWorkflow/README.md

 Start a PR, it will fail if:
   - An un-resolved Comments are detected
-  - Any Standaridization Errors are detected
+  - Any Standardization Errors are detected
   - The Auto-mock payload does not match the stored Assertion

 If no failures are detected, the PR will complete: